Stage III: Poulton Hall 1421 37th St NW Washington DC, 20007

 The Gonda Stage The Devine Studio Theater Davis Performing Arts Center 37th and O St. N.W.
 Georgetown University Washington DC, 20007

 The Gonda Theatre (a 239-seat proscenium), and Devine Studio Theatre (a black box), are both housed in the Davis Performing Arts Center.
-The theater spaces, created in 2005 in a building that served previously as both a gym and a bank, is also home to the Theatre & Performance Studies Program.
+The theater spaces, created in 2005 in a building that served previously as both a gym and a bank, is also home to the Theatre and Performance Studies Program.
 It is a recently-remodeled building that boasts a wide-array of advantages, including full scene and costume shops and several classrooms for the class and rehearsal purposes.

 This website is developed by Mask and Bauble Dramatic Society and is not sponsored by Georgetown University.
 Any views expressed in this forum are the views of individual members of Mask and Bauble Dramatic Society and do not imply endorsement or support by Georgetown University.